HliasOuzounis/zen-browser-better-active-tab-indicator/readme.md

-# Better Active Tab Indicator
+# Better Better Active Tab Indicator

-Adds a bright line next to the active tab to better highlight it.
+A fork of HliasOuzounisAdds' project which makes the better active tab indicator more consistent with existing Zen UI design :-)

 ![Active tab](images/active-indicator.png)